 Vice President, Facilities

 Tom Samra was named vice president of Facilities in November 2005.
-Samra reports to the chief operating officer and executive vice president and is responsible for all aspects of managing one of the largest civilian facility inventories in the U.S. He heads the department responsible for all Postal Service properties, including 8,470 federally owned and 23,500 leased facilities containing 273 million interior square feet.
+Samra reports to the Chief Commerce and Business Solutions Officer and Executive Vice President and is responsible for all aspects of managing one of the largest civilian facility inventories in the U.S. He heads the department responsible for all Postal Service properties, including 8,734 federally owned and 23,078 leased facilities containing 275 million interior square feet.
 He oversees the planning, leasing, purchase/sale, design and construction, repair and alteration and redevelopment of facilities that contain postal operations, as well as the day-to-day operating and administrative support for Postal Service Headquarters facilities.

 Samra joined the Postal Service with 31 years of project development and facilities management, both domestically and internationally.
 His most recent assignment was with the American Red Cross, where he served as vice president of Real Estate Development and Material Management.
 In this capacity, he oversaw execution of the organization’s $200 million strategic real estate plan, including the construction of a new headquarters building and the renovation of three historic buildings.